What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Why Do Insurers Accept Liability?

-The main reason that insurance companies do this is to cut their losses and try to offer you a lower amount with the benefit of getting it resolved sooner than a claim would be if it was taken to Court.
-Ifan insurer is offering this deal, it could mean they do not feel confident that their client would win if you brought a claim against them.
+The main reason that insurance companies accept liability is to cut their losses and try to offer you a lower amount, with the benefit of resolving the claim sooner than if it was taken to court.
+If an insurer is offering this deal, it could mean they do not feel confident that their client would win if you brought a claim against them.

 Other reasons include saving time or funds due to other claims that they are having to make payments for.
 It is always important to discuss this with your solicitor so you can understand what it may mean for you, and what the best course of action is.